 April 4, 2026

-The Senate Banking Committee set April 16, 2026 as the date for
+The Senate Banking Committee originally set April 16, 2026 as the date for

-Elizabeth Warren of Massachusetts, the ranking Democrat on the Banking Committee, called Warsh a "rubber stamp" for Trump's agenda and predicted he would cut rates whenever Trump demanded.
+Elizabeth Warren (D-Mass.), ranking Democrat on the Banking Committee, called Warsh a rubber stamp for Trump's agenda.

-In November 2025, Warsh published a Wall Street Journal op-ed praising the Trump administration's economic approach and calling for a rethinking of inflation "dogma" at the Fed.
-He argued that the Fed should unload much of its $6 trillion balance sheet, consisting mostly of Treasuries and mortgage-backed securities, because the holdings distort the bond market and encourage the government to run larger budget deficits.
-Warsh described this as making the Fed "leaner" and more focused on its core price-stability mandate.
+In November 2025, Warsh published a Wall Street Journal op-ed praising the Trump administration's economic approach and calling for a rethinking of inflation dogma at the Fed.
+He argued the Fed should unload much of its $6 trillion balance sheet, consisting mostly of Treasuries and mortgage-backed securities, because the holdings distort the bond market and encourage the government to run larger budget deficits.
+Warsh described this as making the Fed leaner and more focused on its core price-stability mandate.

-If confirmed, Warsh would succeed Powell at a moment of extraordinary economic stress.
-The U.S. economy faces simultaneously high oil prices from the Iran war Hormuz closure, a 10-month manufacturing job decline, slowing wage growth, and recession probability models ranging from 30% to 49%.
+If confirmed, Warsh would take the Fed chair at a moment of acute economic stress.
+The U.S. economy faces simultaneously high oil prices from the Iran war's Hormuz closure, a 10-month manufacturing job decline, slowing wage growth, and recession probability estimates ranging from 30 to 49 percent.
 The Federal Open Market Committee's next scheduled meeting is April 28.
 Fed governors who spoke publicly in late March signaled they wanted to hold rates steady given Iran war inflation risk and labor market uncertainty.

-Warsh's confirmation would give Trump his first Fed chair since his original 2018 nomination of Powell, and a chair selected in part for his closeness to the administration.
-Democrats have argued that a Warsh-led Fed would cut rates to support Trump politically rather than based on economic data.
+Warsh's confirmation would give Trump his first Fed chair since his original 2018 nomination of Powell.
+Democrats have argued a Warsh-led Fed would cut rates to support Trump politically rather than based on economic data.
 Warsh's supporters argue he is a genuine inflation hawk who would resist political pressure.
-The April 16 hearing will be the first public test of which framing is accurate.
+The confirmation hearing will be the first public test of which characterization holds up under Senate questioning.

 The Fed chair's legal protection against firing is unsettled following the D.C.
-Circuit's December 2025 ruling that Congress cannot protect independent agency heads from presidential removal.
-The ruling applied to the NLRB and MSPB, but its logic, that agencies with broad executive power can't have removal protections under the Constitution's unitary executive theory, could apply to the Fed chair.
-The Supreme Court is expected to hear the case (likely Wilcox v.
-Trump) next term.
+Circuit's December 2025 ruling that Congress can't protect independent agency heads from presidential removal.
+The ruling applied to the NLRB and MSPB, but its logic β that agencies with broad executive power can't have removal protections under the unitary executive theory β could extend to the Fed chair.
+The Supreme Court is expected to hear the case next term.

 If the Supreme Court eliminates removal protections for the Fed chair, future presidents could fire Fed chairs at will for policy disagreements.
-Trump's current approach has been to use indirect pressure rather than an outright firing: the DOJ probe, the nomination of a successor, the OMB rule-review order.
-The April 16 Warsh hearing will likely produce the first on-the-record testimony from Trump's Fed pick about whether he believes the president can fire the Fed chair.
+Trump's approach has been to use indirect pressure rather than an outright firing: the DOJ probe, the nomination of a successor, and the OMB rule-review order.
+The April confirmation hearing will likely produce the first on-the-record testimony from Warsh about whether he believes the president can fire the Fed chair.

 The Nixon-Burns precedent is the most direct historical analogue to the current Trump-Powell standoff.
-In 1971-1972, President Nixon repeatedly pressured Fed Chair Arthur Burns to keep interest rates low ahead of the 1972 presidential election.
+In 1971 and 1972, President Nixon repeatedly pressured Fed Chair Arthur Burns to keep interest rates low ahead of the 1972 presidential election.
 Burns complied.
-The result was an inflationary spiral that peaked above 12% annual inflation by 1974 and required years of painful tightening to correct.
-The experience directly shaped the consensus that Fed independence is essential to price stability.
+White House tapes later confirmed the pressure.
+The resulting inflation peaked above 12 percent annually by 1974 and required years of painful tightening to correct.

 Nominee for Federal Reserve Chair